jikkujose/vim-visincr/README.markdown

 ## Credit

 [Charles Campbell][cec] is the original author of the plugin, more info can be found at his [site][site].
-The plugin is mived to Github for easy installation using the modern plugin managers.
+The plugin is moved to Github for easy installation using the modern plugin managers.

 [cec]: http://vim.sourceforge.net/account/profile.php?user_id=96<Paste>
 [site]: http//www.drchip.org/astronaut/vim/index.html#VISINCR